 The hearty olla de carne is a favorite dish that you’ll find being prepared in many homes across the country on any given month of the year.
 While the stew can be compared to some stew from other cultures, there is usually a set of ingredients that help make it unique in look and taste.
 Costa Rica is a mecca for fresh ingredients, and these are included for the olla de carne recipe.
 These ingredients include cassava, carrots, corn, plantains, and taro root.
 Combined with other vegetables, this stew is full of rich flavors.
 You aren’t likely to have room for side dishes, but olla de carne (shown as our featured photo, above) is often served with rice and beans.

 This traditional black bean soup is filling.
 Some of the main ingredients include black beans, onion, peppers, cilantro, tomatoes, and spices, along with Tabasco sauce for just a little heat, but more often than not, for more flavor.

+For lunch, the traditional meal is called a Casado.
+Casado literally means “married man” in Spanish, acquiring the name from when wives would pack their husbands a lunch in a banana leaf when they left to go work in the fields.
 This is a dish that ‘marries’ many foods on the same plate.
 If you order a casado at a Costa Rican restaurant, you can expect to be served a large plate of food that contains fresh fruit juice, rice, beans, salad, tortillas, fried plantain, and meat (beef, chicken or fish).
 The location within the country will determine which meat you can choose from.
 It is typical to include a whole cooked fish in many areas!